Gynecological Care

 Lifestyle & Management

-• Heart disease: It is the leading cause of death among women.
+• Heart disease is a leading cause of death in women.

 Vaginal and Uterine Problems